Medical expert of the article

 Stages

 Acute otitis media is characterized by a certain sequence of development of the pathological process and symptoms.
-From a practical point of view, it is advisable to distinguish three stages of a typical course of acute otitis media.
+From a practical point of view, it is advisable to distinguish three stages of the typical course of acute otitis media.

-I stage of catarrhal inflammation
+Stage I of catarrhal inflammation

-For this stage, complaints of earache, fever, hearing loss are common; when the examination reveals the retraction and injection of vessels (hyperemia) of the tympanic membrane.
+This stage is characterized by complaints of ear pain, increased body temperature, decreased hearing; examination reveals retraction and injection of vessels (hyperemia) of the eardrum.
 The general condition (weakness, malaise, etc.) is largely determined by the severity of the symptoms of acute respiratory disease.

-II stage of purulent inflammation
+Stage II of purulent inflammation

-III stage of process resolution
+Stage III of process resolution

 Possible outcomes:

-- Chronization of the process;
+- chronization of the process;

 - formation of otogenic complications (mastoiditis, tympanogenic labyrinthitis, etc.).

-Diagnostics of the acute otitis media
+Diagnostics acute otitis media

 Laboratory diagnostics